Ninavd/tumor-dynamics-abm/README.md

 ```

 ## Running an interactive Simulation
 To launch an interactive version of the model, execute `mesa runserver` or `python server.py` in the root directory of the project.
 This opens an interface in your browser, allowing for interactive simulations on a fixed 50x50 grid.
 Invasive agents are colored red, while proliferating agents are colored green.
-The size of the squares corresponds to the number of agents in that grid cell.
+The size of the squares corresponds to the number of agents in the grid cell.

 <img src="save_files/image.png" alt="drawing" width="600"/>